Knebler/automated-student-attendance-system-fyp/README.md

  *  "templates" folder is for anything frontend related
  *  "static" folder is for anything frontend related in styles

-This file will be updated when message standards are consolidated for testing.
+This file will be updated when message standards are consolidated.